All Products

 Note

-The command in this example must be run in the directory where the Python file is located.
-To run it from any location, specify the full file path.
+The command in this example must be executed from the directory containing the Python file.
+To run it from elsewhere, specify the full path.

 I am a large-scale language model from Alibaba Cloud.
 My name is Qwen.